Automattic/jetpack/readme.txt

 * Development Mode: Display fewer sections of the Admin Dashboard.
 Some simply don't apply in Development Mode.
 * Internationalization: Translate various sections missed, such as "just in time messages" and block search keywords.
 * Sharing: Improve accessibility of sharing buttons by increasing contrast ratio.
 Props https://titan.as
+* Sharing: Fix the alignment of the official buttons for LinkedIn and Pinterest.
 * Shortcodes: Retire the Google Video shortcode.
 The service itself has long been retired.